Emperor Yingzong of Song: Reign

 Emperor Yingzong's empress consort was Empress Gao, a niece of Empress Dowager Cao who was the widow of Emperor Renzong.
 As Emperor Yingzong was severely sickly shortly after his coronation, Empress Dowager Cao served as his regent.
 However, Empress Dowager Cao held onto power even when Yingzong recovered until the Prime Minister Han Qi removed the screen from the audience hall making it impossible for Empress Dowager Cao to attend.
 She was forced to give power back to Yingzong.

 Emperor Yingzong's reign is known for controversy over the correct rituals to be performed by the emperor for his father.
 Emperor Yingzong had been adopted by Emperor Renzong, so Emperor Renzong was nominally Emperor Yingzong's father.
 However, biologically, Zhao Yunrang was Emperor Yingzong's father.
 Some officials suggested that Emperor Yingzong honour his biological father with the title "Imperial Uncle", but the emperor agreed with Ouyang Xiu and others and decided to honour his biological father as his parent.
 This was not only an early sign of more conflict during Emperor Xiaozong's reign but also the Great Rites Controversy of the Ming dynasty.

 On April 7, 1063, Yingzong sent gifts including calligraphy made by Emperor Renzong to the Vietnamese King Ly Thanh Tong.
-Later, Than Thieu Thai raided Guangnan West Circuit prompting local officials to seek help from Yingzong but he ignored them leaving defences up to them although he branded Than Thieu Thai as "reckless and mad.”
+Later, when Than Thieu Thai raided the Guangnan West Circuit, local officials to sought help from Yingzong.
+While Yingzong chose to ignore these requests for help, he did brand Than Thieu Thai as "reckless and mad.”

 In 1065 AD, Emperor Yingzong ordered the great historian Sima Guang (1019–1086 AD) to lead with other scholars such as his chief assistants Liu Shu, Liu Ban and Fan Zuyu, the compilation of a universal history of China.

 He died in 1067, caused by an illness that Yingzong contracted in 1066.
 He was succeeded by his son Zhao Xu who took the throne name Emperor Shenzong.

 Emperor Yingzong had always been mentally ill, often distracted, physically weak, and depressed causing him to have health problems which contributed to his death at a young age.